Nemi100/tekena-nemi-codeinstitute.project2/asset/README.md

 -  Capability for the ability for each user to have a dedicated account where they can see all that they have signed up for and also history of any concerts tickets previously purchased
 - A dedicated place that fans can share their experiences meeting the band
 - A responsive gallery

+- capabilty of the user to click on any location and a corousel of fun things to do while in the choosen location
+-  A dedicated place that users can share their experiences
+- A select button and preferebly a add to basket and payment option

 ## Technology Used

     - Languages Used
         - CSS
         - HTML5
+        - JavaScript

     Frameworks and Programs Used